sagepublishing/rejected_article_tracker_pkg/README.md

 # @see below for configuration details.
 config = {
-    "threshold": 70, # Filters out matches which have a fuzz.ratio below this value (fuzz.ratio is a normalised form of Levenshtein distance)
+    "threshold": 0.5, # Filters out matches which have a score below this value }
-}

 # The CrossRef API requires an email address for lookups.
-email = "someome@example.com"
+email = os.getenv('MY_EMAIL','')

 # Define a 'results' list.